slact/nchan/README.md

 Here's what each line means, and how to interpret it:
   - `total published messages`: Number of messages published to all channels through this Nchan server.
   - `stored messages`: Number of messages currently buffered in memory
   - `shared memory used`: Total shared memory used for buffering messages, storing channel information, and other purposes.
-This value should be comfortably below `nchan_max_reserved_memory`.
+This value should be comfortably below `nchan_shared_memory_size`.
   - `channels`: Number of channels present on this Nchan server.
   - `subscribers`: Number of subscribers to all channels on this Nchan server.
   - `redis pending commands`: Number of commands sent to Redis that are awaiting a reply.
 May spike during high load, especially if the Redis server is overloaded.
 Should tend towards 0.